Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Introduction and the main results

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:diff-ineq}, we prove Theorem~\ref{thm:MF_susceptibility} by using a differential inequality for $\pdv{\chi_\Lambda}/{\beta}$ (cf., Proposition~\ref{prp:diff-ineq_susceptibility_temperature}) that is a result of two differential inequlities for $\pdv{\chi_\Lambda}/{J_b}$ and $\pdv{\chi_\Lambda}/{\TField}$ (cf., Lemma~\ref{lem:diff-ineq_susceptibility_coupling-coefficient_transverse-field}).
+In Section~\ref{sec:diff-ineq}, we prove Theorem~\ref{thm:MF_susceptibility} by using a differential inequality for $\pdv{\chi_\Lambda}/{\beta}$ (see Proposition~\ref{prp:diff-ineq_susceptibility_temperature}) that is a result of two differential inequlities for $\pdv{\chi_\Lambda}/{J_b}$ and $\pdv{\chi_\Lambda}/{\TField}$ (see Lemma~\ref{lem:diff-ineq_susceptibility_coupling-coefficient_transverse-field}).
 In Section~\ref{s:SGRSW}, we review the stochastic-geometric representation for the transverse-field Ising model~\cite{bg2009phase,ci2010random}.
-One of the key features of this representation is the so-called source switching (cf., Lemma~\ref{lmm:SST}).
+One of the key features of this representation is the so-called source switching (see Lemma~\ref{lmm:SST}).
 In Section~\ref{s:bjornberg}, we use this representation and the source switching to explain the aforementioned differential inequalities.
-Finally, in Section~\ref{s:LE}, we prove Theorem~\ref{thm:LEintro} in a heuristic way and give a precise definition of the expansion coefficients $\pi^{\sss(j)}(\ovec,\xvec)$ for $j\ge0$.
-Also, we show a diagrammatic bound on $\pi^{\sss(0)}(\ovec,\xvec)$ and briefly explain how to bound the other expansion coefficients.
+Finally, in Section~\ref{s:LE}, we derive the lace expansion \Refeq{LEintro} in a heuristic way and give a precise definition of the expansion coefficients $\pi^{\sss(j)}(\ovec,\xvec)$ for $j\ge0$.
+The lace expansion is useless unless the expansion coefficients obey good control.
+We will demonstrate how to derive diagrammatic bounds (in terms of two-point functions) on a part of the expansion coefficient $\pi^{\sss(0)}(\ovec,\xvec)$.